 These tarps are breathable covers and are ideal for construction sites and other building projects.

 Canvas tarps are only recommended for outdoor use because they might stain your indoor items and furniture.
 They also have a strong odor.
 They shouldn’t be used for cars and boats.
 These tarps are treated with dye and water repellent wax which will stain the surface of your property.
-We have covers specially made for boats.
-Do check them out in our boat covers page.

 These tarps should not be used as accessories for canopies.
 They cannot be used as a top cover or sidewalls because they will shrink from constant outdoor exposure.
 They also might stretch or rip from too much tension from the grommets.
 They also cannot be used to cover roofs because they are not waterproof.
 They can only hold a certain amount of water.
 Once the tarp has reached its saturation point, the water will leak.
 When looking for tarps for such applications, check out our line of poly tarps or vinyl tarps.